emard/ulx3s-misc/examples/sdcard/micropython/README.md

 # micropython example SD card in 4-bit mode

+For ESP32 (MicroPython v1.12 on 2019-12-20)
-For ESP32 to be able to use SD card in 4-bit mode
+to be able to use SD card in 4-bit mode,
-FPGA must pull up all SD card pins.
+FPGA should pull up all SD card pins.
 Compile and write to config flash:

     cd proj